 - Conclusion and Example

-This “how-to” guide shows you a way to stop paying federal income tax in the United States, legally and by-the-book, by keeping your taxable income low and by qualifying for certain credits.
+This guide shows you how to stop paying federal income tax in the United States, legally and by-the-book, by keeping your taxable income low and by qualifying for certain credits.
 I call this “The DON Method” (short for “Don’t Owe Nothin’ ”).

 This guide is for people who are considering tax resistance but aren’t sure how to go about it.
 It may also be useful to people who simply want to pay less federal income tax, whatever their motives.

 IMPORTANT: This guide was last updated in and is based on my understanding of tax law at that time.
-Tax law changes from year to year, and so my understanding may not be up-to-date.
-I am not an attorney, an accountant or a tax expert.
-I’m sharing what I know, or what I think I know, and you’d be wise to get a second opinion on anything you read here from someone who really knows what they’re talking about.
+Tax law changes from year to year (and Congress sometimes changes it retroactively), and so my understanding may not be up-to-date.
+I am not an attorney or a tax expert.
+I’m sharing what I know, or what I think I know, and you’d be wise to get a second opinion on anything you read here.

-This document is provided “as is” and there is no warranty of any kind, either express or implied, including (but not limited to) any warranty of merchantability, fitness for a particular purpose, or non-infringement.
+This document is provided “as is” and there is no warranty of any kind, either express or implied.
 This document is intended to provide general information and is not intended to be applied to any particular facts nor to serve as legal advice.
 The author is not responsible for any errors or omissions or for any consequences of any reliance on this document.